UrbanminerMD/MassDarknessTWWPreseason/README.md

 Alchemy - Potion Cauldron
 1. Potent Potions, full wheel
 2. Learn sub specialization Bulk Production but do not put any points into it
-3. Alechmical Mastery, full wheel
+3. Alchemical Mastery, full wheel
 4. Arathor's Spear wheel as far as you can get

 Notes: All the herb specific sub wheels of Alchemical Mastery contribute to the potion cauldron skill.
 It is unlikely we will be able to craft three star cauldrons off the bat so don't stress.
 Work on those herb wheels as you can, and then finish Bulk Production.
 In the war within, potion cauldrons allow users to choose potions from among recipes the cauldron crafter knows.
 You'll want to get started as soon as possible with the daily cooldown, and experiment with Arathor's Spear, as that will let you discover the two potential potions we want to use, Tempered Potion and Potion of Unwavering Focus.
 The guild will provide the gold for the crystal cauldron which is available from several vendors.